-2.3 Section 106 Agreement information for year 2022/2023 with a financial contribution
+2.3 Section 106 Agreement information for year 2023/2024 with a financial contribution

-2.4 Table 1 details the financial contributions that have been agreed through signed Section 106 Agreements and Deed of Variations to previous Section 106 Agreements in financial year 2022/2023.
+2.4 Table 1 details the financial contributions that have been agreed through signed Section 106 Agreements and Deed of Variations to previous Section 106 Agreements in financial year 2023/2024.

-Table 1: Financial contributions signed in 2022/2023
+Table 1: Financial contributions signed in 2023/2024

 Infrastructure area Contributions agreed

-Affordable housing £394,247.00

-Highways infrastructure £16,000.00
+Highways infrastructure £1,016,000.00

-West Yorkshire Combined Authority - public transport infrastructure £5,115.00
+West Yorkshire Combined Authority - public transport infrastructure £128,000.00

-Habitats and Biodiversity mitigation £83,658.55
+Habitats and Biodiversity mitigation £171,070.74

-Total £499,020.55
+Total £1,315,070.74

-2.5 Section 106 Agreements are legally binding and their compliance will be pursued once the planning permission it relates to is implemented and a trigger point for payment of monies or completion of physical works is met.
+- 2.5 Section 106 Agreements are legally binding and their compliance will be pursued once the planning permission it relates to is implemented and a trigger point for payment of monies or completion of physical works is met.
 When the planning permission is granted, the Section 106 Agreement is registered as a land charge and remains tied to the land whilst ever that development is in use.
-If the land owner changes over the course of the development, the new land owner will automatically be legally bound to ensure compliance with the Section 106 Agreement and its obligations.

-2.6 Table 2 details the Section 106 payments received in year 2022/2023.
+If the land owner changes over the course of the development, the new land owner will automatically be legally bound to ensure compliance with the Section 106 Agreement and its obligations. - 2.6 Table 2 details the Section 106 payments received in year 2023/2024.
 Section 106 payments are normally due when a particular trigger point has been met.
-Often a trigger point is based on occupation levels and therefore most of the payments received in year 2022/2023 will come from an Agreement which predates this period.
+Often a trigger point is based on occupation levels and therefore most of the payments received in year 2023/2024 will come from an Agreement which predates this period.

-Table 2: Section 106 Agreements financial payments received in 2022/2023
+Table 2: Section 106 Agreements financial payments received in 2023/2024

-Infrastructure area Payments received
+Infrastructure area Payments agreed

-Affordable housing £493,870.00
+Affordable housing £108,411.91

-Education infrastructure £601,135.64
+Education infrastructure £1,165,675.00

-Active Travel/Great Northern Trail £25,814.00
+Active Travel/Great northern Trial £25,980.00

-Recreation £54,000.00
+Recreation £4,000.00

-Highways infrastructure £22,000.00
+Highways infrastructure £9,742.50

-West Yorkshire Combined Authority £14,748.25
+West Yorkshire Combined Authority £40,109.50

+Habitats and biodiversity mitigation £20,750.00

+Footpaths and Rights of Way £14,318.00

+Drainage/Bradford Beck £20,000.00

-Total £1,211,567.89
+Total £1,408,986.91

-2.7 Section 106 Agreement payments unspent and held by the Council

-- 2.8 Section 106 deposits are held by Bradford Council.
-Often contributions have to be pooled together to accumulate enough funding to finance a project. - 2.9 At present Bradford Council has a balance of £9,212,706.76 in unspent Section 106 contributions.
-Table 3 provides a breakdown of this balance.
+- 2.7 Section 106 Agreement payments unspent and held by the Council. - 2.8 Section 106 deposits are held by Bradford Council.
+Often contributions have to be pooled together to accumulate enough funding to finance a project. - 2.9 At present Bradford Council has a balance of £6,430,389.57 in unspent Section 106 contributions.
+Table 3 provides a breakdown of this balance: